Lacrymology/states/ejabberd/doc/usage.rst

              POSSIBILITY OF SUCH DAMAGE.
 :Authors: - Dang Tung Lam

-`eJabberd` is a Jabber/XMPP instant messaging server, licensed under GPLv2 (Free and Open Source), written in Erlang/OTP.
+`ejabberd` is a Jabber/XMPP instant messaging server, licensed under GPLv2 (Free and Open Source), written in Erlang/OTP.
 Among other features, ejabberd is cross-platform, fault-tolerant, clusterable and modular.